-Classical Violinist.
-Soloist, 1st Concertmaster Norrlandsoperan, Member of the Lucerne Festival Orchestra
+Classical Violinist, 1st Concertmaster Bergen Philharmonic, Member of the Lucerne Festival Orchestra, Dahlkvist String Quartet

 After graduating from the Moscow Conservatory in 2009 in the class of Prof. Kravchenko, he studied with Prof. Kolja Blacher in Hamburg and Berlin where he was granted a master degree in 2013.

 His studies included a semester at the Manhattan School of Music in New York in the Pinchas Zukermann program and numerous masterclasses with Professors like Pavel Vernikov, Philipe Hirshhorn, Maurizio Fuchs.